NileshJarad/android-knowledge-mesh/android/src/main/kotlin/kotlin_fundamentals/classes.md

 ## Backing field

+- Kotlin's properties have implicit support for getters and setters.
+When you define a custom getter or setter and want to access the value within the setter or getter, you need to use the backing field, which is referenced using the field keyword
 - The **field** identifier can only be used in the accessors of the property.
 - A backing field will be generated for a property if usage of the `field` keyword is required.
+- Use a backing field when you define a custom getter/setter AND need to store a value internally for that property.

 ```kotlin
 var counter = 0 // the initializer assigns the backing field directly